MagicKing45/NewEvo/README.md

-Some files could not be uploaded due to their large size.
+Some files of the proyect could not be uploaded due to their large size.